St. Raphael's Cathedral (Dubuque, Iowa): 1986 renovations

 In 1986, the most extensive renovation in years was done to the church.
 At the time, it had been more than 50 years since the renovation.
 Also, the parish wanted to make some updates to the design which coincided with certain architectural and liturgical trends that were emerging in the Church at the time.

-Work began in the late summer and fall of 1986.
-The Eucharistic Chapel was deconsecrated and remodeled into a gathering space for the parish and renamed the Cathedral Center.
-A new Eucharistic Chapel was created by placing a wooden screen between the original high altar, and the new ad populum-oriented altar.
-Portions of the original communion rail were used in construction.
-The original ad absidem altar was left intact because of its historical significance, and a new tabernacle was placed on the altar.
+In the summer and fall of 1986, St. Raphael underwent its most significant renovations since 1886.
+The old Eucharistic Chapel was deconsecrated and a new one created by building a wooden screen between the original high altar and the new ad populum-oriented altar.
+Portions of the original communion rail were used in its construction.
+The original ad absidem altar was left intact because of its historical significance.
+The archdiocese installed a new tabernacle on the altar.

 Because they were a fire hazard, the dividers between the pews were removed.
 The layers of varnish applied over the years to the woodwork were also removed, which was refinished to allow the light oak to show.
 The walls were painted a lighter color, and a new indirect lighting system was installed.
 A light green carpet was added and used throughout the building.
 Part of the Pietà altar was refurbished and installed in the sanctuary as the new main altar, replacing an early 1970s altar.

-The sanctuary platform was extended so that more of the liturgical functions associated with the Mass took place closer to the congregation.
-The archbishop's throne was replaced with a smaller, movable, less elaborate cathedra that allows him to directly face the congregation during Mass.
+The sanctuary platform was extended so that more of the liturgical functions associated with the mass took place closer to the congregation.
+The existing cathedra was replaced with a smaller, simpler cathedra that could be move.
+It allowed the archbishop to directly face the congregation during mass.

 By November 1986 the renovations were complete.
-The remains of St. Cessianus were installed in the main altar during the first Mass held in the renovated Cathedral on November 23, 1986, celebrated by Archbishop Daniel Kucera, OSB.
-This is in reference to the tradition in the early years of the Church when Mass was often celebrated over the tombs of saints and martyrs.
-The bones of St. Cessianus, a second-century Roman martyr, constitute the Patronal Relic of the State of Iowa.
-Pope Gregory XVI presented them to Bishop Loras in 1838.
+The remains of Cessianus were installed in the main altar during the first mass held in the renovated Cathedral on November 23, 1986, celebrated by Archbishop Daniel Kucera.
+This followed an early Catholic tradition of celebrating mass over the tombs of saints and martyrs.

+Twenty-first century

-A pool was added to the baptismal font in 2005 for immersion baptism of older children and adults.
-It was completed in time for the Easter Vigil that year.
+The archdiocese added a pool to the baptismal font in 2005 for the immersion baptism of older children and adults.

+During a reorganization of parishes by Archbishop Jerome Hanus in 2010, St. Raphael and St. Patrick Parishes were linked.
+They share the same pastor and work closely on various programs.

+In April 2025, a $10 million renovation of the cathedral campus was completed.
+The nearly four year-long project included an interior renovation of the cathedral as well improvements to the exterior, parking lot and new landscaping.
+It was paid for by a $1.8 million grant from the state of Iowa and donations from across the archdiocese.